ace-wg/ace-key-groupcomm/draft-palombini-ace-key-groupcomm.md

 Profiles that use group communication can build on this document to specify the selection of the message parameters defined in this document to use and their values.
 Known applications that can benefit from this document would be, for example, profiles addressing group communication based on multicast {{RFC7390}} or publishing/subscribing {{I-D.ietf-core-coap-pubsub}} in ACE.

+If the application requires backward and forward security, updated keying material is generated and distributed to the group members (rekeying), when membership changes.
+A key management scheme performs the actual distribution of the updated keying material to the group.
+In particular, the key management scheme rekeys the current group members when a new node joins the group, and the remaining group members when a node leaves the group.
+This document provides a message format for group rekeying that fulfills these requirements, and rekeying mechanism can be based on {{RFC2093}}, {{RFC2094}} and {{RFC2627}}.

 ## Terminology

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in {{RFC2119}}.
 These words may also appear in this document in lowercase, absent their normative meanings.